appsody/website/content/docs/using-appsody/building.md

 ```
 The application image built by `appsody build` will be tagged with the name `mynamespace/myrepository[:tag]`, and pushed to the Docker Hub registry.

-> If you don't specify the `--push` flag, the image is available only on your local Docker registry.
-The `--push` flag is also available to the [appsody deploy](/docs/using-appsody/deploying) command.
+> If the `--push` flag is not specified, the image is available only on your local Docker registry.

 ### Pushing to a custom registry
-By default, the `--push` flag shares your images to the Docker Hub registry.
-To share your images to a custom registry, use the `--push-url <push-url>` flag along with the `build` command.
+To push the built application image to a custom registry, use the `--push-url <push-url>` flag along with the `build` command.

 For example:
 ```